JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 *Local reference*

-When compiling, the compiler always ouputs the kotlin.js file.
+When compiling, the compiler always outputs the kotlin.js file.
 The easiest way to reference this without having to refer to paths, is to set the output library folder for the compiler options to `node_modules`.
 This way, Node will automatically pick it up as it does an exhaustive search for files under these folders

 ![Node Modules](node-modules.png)